Skip to content

 EEG Signal Processing & Neural Data Analysis

-The foundational technical skill that underpins everything else.
-I specialize in the measurement and analysis of electrical brain activity using scalp electrodes — both real-time (online) processing for BCI and clinical applications, and offline analysis for research.
+The foundational technical skill across all domains.
+Measurement and analysis of electrical brain activity using scalp electrodes, both real-time (online) processing for BCI and clinical applications, and offline analysis for research.

 Neuromarketing & Consumer Neuroscience

 Application of rigorous neuroscience methodology to understand consumer behavior, attention, and decision-making.
-Nearly half of Fortune 500 brands now integrate neural or biometric testing into their campaigns — but the quality of that testing varies enormously.
+As neural and biometric testing becomes standard in marketing, the quality of that testing varies enormously.
+The difference is signal processing depth and experimental rigor: designing controlled experiments, validating statistical claims, and publishing results in top-tier peer-reviewed journals.

 Transcutaneous Electrical Stimulation & Neuromuscular Systems

 Delivery of precisely controlled electrical stimulation through the skin for both therapeutic and assistive applications.
-My group's expertise spans the full spectrum: functional electrical stimulation (FES) for motor restoration, transcutaneous electrical nerve stimulation (TENS), and electrotactile stimulation for somatosensory training.
+Expertise spanning the full spectrum: functional electrical stimulation (FES) for motor restoration, transcutaneous electrical nerve stimulation (TENS) for pain management, and electrotactile stimulation for somatosensory training.

 Neuroergonomics & Industry 5.0